One-Ahead Principle

 ReidFerry says...

-The one-ahead principle is described as the most powerful and versatile tool in mentalism, allowing the performer to know the outcome of a spectator's choice before it is made, creating a mind-reading illusion.
+The one-ahead principle is described as the most powerful and versatile tool in mentalism.
+It allows the performer to know the outcome of a spectator's choice before it is made, creating a mind-reading illusion.

 Promotional videos